Why QAnon Infected The Spiritual and Wellness Communities

 Throw in a highly charged election rife with disinformation and you have a recipe for disaster.
 These people were attracted to the Q narrative because it gave them something to focus on other than their own feelings of powerlessness and lack of control.
 It made them feel like everything was going to be ok, because someone else had it under control.
 QAnon provides all of the material necessary for one massive act of spiritual bypassing.

-Overall, 2020 was the perfect storm of a lack of discernment and critical thinking skills, unhealed trauma and spiritual bypassing, an openness to be led and a desire for a savior, spiritual naivety, and an individualistic culture that left millions of people incredibly vulnerable to the Q narrative.
+Overall, 2020 was the perfect storm of a lack of discernment and critical thinking skills, unhealed trauma and spiritual bypassing, an openness to be led and a desire for a savior, spiritual naivety, a desire for connection, and an individualistic culture that left millions of people incredibly vulnerable to the Q narrative.
 If you’ve managed to make it out of 2020 without falling into conspiratorial thought processes, congratulations!
 You’re a (mostly) stable, balanced, grounded human being!

 The Big Reveal

 I’ll be completely honest, I’d never even heard of QAnon until early 2020.
 I spent mid 2017 through February of 2020 in a cocoon.
 I didn’t even start blogging again until March, after having been silent for an entire year while I was taking care of my own mental health.
 I never even noticed a single influencer talking about it, mainly because I can smell spiritual bullshit from a mile a way and I never follow those who speak it.

 QAnon gave us a gift, though.
 Back in summer of 2018, I wrote this in an instagram post: